Measles (rubeola)

 If you have been exposed to measles and you haven't had the vaccine, you may be able to prevent the infection by getting immunoglobulin (IG) or the measles vaccine as soon as possible.
 Babies who are younger than 12 months, pregnant people, and people who have impaired immune systems that can't fight infection may need to get IG if they are exposed to measles.

-How can you care for your child when they have measles (rubeola)?
+How can you care for yourself when you have measles (rubeola)?

-• Your child should stay at home to avoid contact with people who have never had measles and who have not been immunized.
+• Avoid contact with people who have never had measles and who have not been immunized.
 Measles is very contagious.
-Your child can spread measles to others from 4 days before the rash appears to 4 days after the rash appears.
+You can spread measles to others from 4 days before the rash appears to 4 days after the rash appears.

-• Make sure your child gets plenty of rest to help the body heal.
+• Get plenty of rest to help your body heal.

-• Give your child acetaminophen (Tylenol) or ibuprofen (Advil, Motrin) for pain.
-Do not use ibuprofen if your child is less than 6 months old unless the doctor gave you instructions to use it.
+• Take an over-the-counter pain medicine, such as acetaminophen (Tylenol), ibuprofen (Advil, Motrin), or naproxen (Aleve), to reduce fever and pain.
 Be safe with medicines.
 Read and follow all instructions on the label.
-Do not give aspirin to anyone younger than 20.
+No one younger than 20 should take aspirin.
 It has been linked to Reye syndrome, a serious illness.

-• Have your child rest their eyes often.
-If your child's eyes are sensitive to light, close the window blinds in the room, and limit the amount of time your child watches screens.
+• Rest your eyes often.
+If your eyes are sensitive to light, close the window blinds in your room, and limit the amount of time you watch screens.

 Call your doctor now or seek immediate medical care if:

-• Your child is sensitive to light or feels very sleepy.
+• You are sensitive to light or feel very sleepy or confused.

-• Your child feels better, but their symptoms return.
+• You feel better, but then your symptoms return.

 The content above contains general health information provided by Healthwise, Incorporated, and reviewed by its medical experts.
 This content should not replace the advice of your healthcare provider.
 Not all treatments or services described are offered as services by us.
 For recommended treatments, please consult your healthcare provider.